imranraja85/imranraja85.github.io/_posts/2017-05-18-monolith-to-microservices.markdown

 ### Why use microservices?

+## Pros:

  * _autonomy_: You allow individuals and teams to move quickly.
 You can also scale the team easier with a smaller codebase.
 More importantly, this provides a sense of __empowerment__.
 Decision making is moved to teams without the need to consult external teams that would be affected (with exceptions)

+ * _new tech_: What happens inside of your box is less important than its interface.
+This gives you the freedom of choosing what language or persistence layer best suits your service.

+ * _security_: Makes defense easier.
+You can segment your databases and separate out PII.
+This does make things a little harder too.
+Now that you communicate over the network instead of over process, you have to keep an eye on what you transmit.

+ * _scale_: You can easily scale your application.
+You can also achieve multi-tenacy a little easier.

+## Cons:

+ * _Cognitive Overload_: As your microservice architecture evolves, there is a lot of keep track of.
+Tooling, Configuration, Discovery, Routing, Observability, Datastores, Orchestration & Deployment, Development, Policy: Architecture & Sec.
+Compliance.

+>
+> Tip: Microservices are not ideal for a new startup.
+The domain model shifts around as you are trying out a new model.
+This would be a good time to stick with
+>     a monolith.
+>

+### Planning a Transition

+The first question you should yourself is _why do you want to adopt microservice?_ If you can answer this, then you know where to start.

+A few possible reasons:

+ * Ship Faster
+ * Improve Autonomy
+ * Scale your Apps

+>
+> Tip: Make a statement of an outcome you will achieve that will positively affect your customers.
+>